In brief:

 Vital4WLS is a watchlist screening platform that screens over 6000 government watchlists – including those related to OFAC – for sanctioned (or at least suspicious) people or entities.
 It uses AI-based machine learning to match names and give relevance scores on matches, and can be customized in as little as a day.
 It also supports API integration or a cloud-based SaaS platform that allows for batch data uploading.

-ComplyAdvantage’s sanctions screening software can screen individuals and entities against multiple risk sources.
+ComplyAdvantage sanctions screening software can screen individuals and entities against multiple risk sources.
 These include OFAC and other sanctions lists; immigration and customs wanted lists; and various categories of PEPs and adverse media coverage.
 It also has features such as multilingual support, API integration, and the ability to whitelist profiles.

-If you need to check other watchlists — along with OFAC lists — you’ll likely want to rely on a comprehensive watchlist screening software that lets you quickly and conveniently verify businesses.
+If you need to check other watchlists — along with OFAC Lists — you’ll likely want to rely on a comprehensive watchlist screening software that lets you quickly and conveniently verify businesses.